decalage2/olefile/README.md

-### Import OleFileIO_PL ###
+### Import olefile ###

 	:::python
-		import OleFileIO_PL
+		import olefile

 As of version 0.30, the code has been changed to be compatible with Python 3.x.
 As a consequence, compatibility with Python 2.5 or older is not provided anymore.
-However, a copy of v0.26 is available as OleFileIO_PL2.py.
+However, a copy of v0.26 is available as olefile2.py.
 If your application needs to be compatible with Python 2.5 or older, you may use the following code to load the old version when needed:

 	:::python
 		try:
-			import OleFileIO_PL
+			import olefile
 		except:
-			import OleFileIO_PL2 as OleFileIO_PL
+			import olefile2 as olefile

-If you think OleFileIO_PL should stay compatible with Python 2.5 or older, please [contact me](http://decalage.info/contact).
+If you think olefile should stay compatible with Python 2.5 or older, please [contact me](http://decalage.info/contact).

 ### Test if a file is an OLE container ###